 - 3. The English department enters a majority of students for GCSEs in both English Language and English Literature.
 This requires no additional teaching time.
 Some sets however may only take a single English Language GCSE. - 4.
 If too many pupils opt for a subject, then the options ranking will be used to allocate students to the class(es).
 If too few pupils opt for a subject, it may not be viable. - 5.
-If either of the situations in 5 occurs, pupils and parents will be contacted and an alternative choice sought. - 6.
+If either of the situations in 5 occurs, pupils and parents will be contacted and an alternative choice sought from a students' reserve choices. - 6.
 Whilst the vast majority of pupils are likely to be given all of their choices, the final decision about subject choice will rest with the School.
 You will be informed of the final choices in the summer term after budget and staffing decisions have been made. - 7.
 Pupils need to select their options carefully.
 The decision they make now is final and needs to be well-informed.
 It becomes increasingly difficult to change options as time progresses.
-Students should be aware that NO change in option selection will be allowed beyond Friday 16th September 2022.
+Students should be aware that NO change in option selection will be allowed beyond Friday 13th September 2024.

-The GCSE Options form will be available on the school website from Thursday 27th January 2022.
-This form must be completed by Friday 11th February 2022 at noon.
+The GCSE Options Sheet will be issued electronically after Year 9 Parents' evening.
+This form must be completed by Friday 16th February 2024 at noon.